 - working with an NGO to help provide emergency housing and basic services to those who need it.

-In your spare time, you can sample world-class steak, learn to tango, ride with gauchos, hike across glaciers, and watch the most fiercely contested football match on earth - the Buenos Aires stand-off between River Plate and Boca Juniors.
+In your spare time, you can sample world-class steak, learn to tango, ride with gauchos, hike across glaciers, and watch the most fiercely contested football match on earth - the Buenos Aires stand-off between River Plate and Boca Juniors (beware of the hostilities between fans).
 Despite its size, Shafik described how the country is easy to get around and the locals are very welcoming.

 Comfortably the largest country in South America, Brazil is renowned for its rich cultural heritage and vibrant cities, not to mention magnificent white sand beaches and tropical rainforest, which are home to some of the most diverse ecosystems on the planet.